 5.1.
 Verification procedure

 A verification of the reported virtual distance is only required if the manufacturer is requesting to apply the equivalent virtual distance option.
-In order to verify the virtual distance read from the vehicle, a test shall be performed with adequate and representative use of the vehicle in V2X or non-traction purposes, if applicable, to verify whether the increase in virtual distance reported is accurate.
+In order to verify the virtual distance read from the vehicle belonging to a Part C family as defined in paragraph 6.11.1.3. of UN Regulation No. 154, a test shall be performed with adequate and representative use of the vehicle in V2X or non-traction purposes, if applicable, to verify whether the increase in virtual distance reported is accurate.
 The total discharge energy during this use shall be measured in order to calculate the measured virtual distance.
-The verification procedure use case (including the minimum amount of discharged energy corresponding to at least 50 km virtual distance.
-This shall be agreed and approved by the responsible authority.
+The verification procedure use case (including the minimum amount of discharged energy corresponding to at least 50 km virtual distance) shall be agreed and approved by the responsible authority.
 If 50 km virtual distance cannot be reached with a fully charged battery, virtual distance required for verification shall be set to a value recommended by the manufacturer.

 Table 4